gallochris/cbb-docs/hugo_source/content/player-stats/08-fouls.md

 Applying all of these assumptions can give a fair estimate of a player's fouls drawn.

-For example, Collin Sexton of Alabama drew 7.6 fouls per 40 minutes played in 2017-2018.
-This ranked 7th in the nation.
+For example, Deishuan Booker of Long Beach State drew 7.6 fouls per 40 minutes played in 2018-2019.
+This ranked 1st in the nation.

-Sexton played in 987 minutes in the 2017-2018 season drawing about 188 fouls.
+Booker played in 1060 minutes in the 2018-2019 season drawing about 200 fouls.

-`FD/40 = (188 / 987) * 40 = 7.6`
+`FD/40 = (200 / 987) * 40 = 7.6`